yourbuddyconner/connerswann.me/content/2021/optics-aping-via-etherscan.md

 The Home contract is the hub of one-way communication between the blockchain it is deployed to, and replica contracts on an arbitrary number of remote blockchains.
 Messages are persisted to the Home blockchain by a "Cross-Chain App" (aka a xApp), and ferried to the replicas by a series of *off-chain agents*.
 It is important to note that message-passing *is not instantaneous*, as there is a ~3-hour dispute period in addition to any confirmation time on the home chain to see messages processed on a replica chain.

-Contract addresses for the mainnet Home and other core contracts can be found in the Optics Repository [here](https://github.com/celo-org/optics-monorepo/tree/main/rust/config/mainnet)
+Contract addresses for the mainnet Home and other core contracts can be found in the Optics Github Repository [here](https://github.com/celo-org/optics-monorepo/tree/main/rust/config/mainnet)

 ## The Token Bridge